Airfield Viewing Guide - RAF Lakenheath

 If you couldn't find enough room to park at point B, your next option is the paved layby on the left side of the road just after the approach lights (E).
 While this is an OK spot for photos of aircraft landing on 24, it's not a pleasant place to wait at because of the traffic on the A1065.
 You're better off parking in the viewing area and walking back here.

-So, give up on this and keep on going on the A1065 until you see a road to the left.
-Turn left here and then turn left immediately again (signposted for the Aircraft Viewing Area).
-Down this small road you'll soon see the viewing enclosure on your left F. There are a good number of parking spaces here but they tend to fill up quickly if anything remotely exciting is rumoured to be happening - the lane leading to the carpark then fills up on either side too (please take care not to destroy the grass verges).
+So, give up on this and keep on going on the A1065 to the traffic lights at the crossroads; turn left here and then turn left immediately again (signposted for the Aircraft Viewing Area).
+Down this small road you'll soon see the viewing enclosure on your left F. There are a good number of parking spaces here but they tend to fill up quickly if anything remotely exciting is rumoured to be happening - the lane leading to the carpark then fills up on either side too (please DO NOT park on these grass verges - they are a protected nature reserve and home to some rare plant life).
 The viewing area is fine for logging serials but is poor for photography because of the high fences surrounding it.

 While from the viewing area you can get fairly good views across the airfield, some aircraft are bound to be at just the wrong angle to get a serial read off, or partially hidden, and it's not great for photography of aircraft taking off from 06.
 So, out of the viewing area and turn left towards the crash gate (G - don't forget to wave at the CCTV camera - or armed guard on some days!).

-Better photographic opportunities exist further along the private road towards Wangford (from points G to H); there is a taxiway and holding area on this side and F-15s delayed for whatever reason will wait here; those that have landed on 06 also sometimes use this area to hold until they a parking spot opens up for them.
-It's easy enough to get photos of them through the fence (or over the top with a ladder) but the sun makes this tricky except early in the morning or late in the afternoon.
-There's a raised grass verge away from the fence so even a relatively small stepladder can help on that to view over the fence.
+Better photographic opportunities exist further along the private road towards Wangford (from points G to H).
+In 2021 one of the residents at the end of the road put up signs forbidding aircraft viewing from the lane, but in fact a public footpath runs the length of the lane (on the right hand verge) so you're entitled to use this freely, on foot or bike or horse!
+There is a taxiway and holding area on this side and F-15s delayed for whatever reason will wait here; those that have landed on 06 also sometimes use this area to hold until they a parking spot opens up for them.
+There's a raised grass verge on the footpath side of the lane and a medium to large stepladder can help to view over the fence from there.

-Right up at the end of the lane is a yard of an abandoned farm building, but it is private property and one of the local residents takes great exception to people using this spot so please avoid it.
-There is a public footpath that wanders off into the countryside in this direction but it is little use for viewing.
+Right up at the end of the lane is a yard of an abandoned farm building, but it is private property and one of the local residents (probably the culprit for the signs) takes great exception to people using this spot so please avoid it.
+The public footpath goes on to wander off into the countryside in this direction but it is little use for viewing.

-Point O offers alternate parking for using the footpath by this end of the runway but can offer some photo opportunities too.
+Point O offers limited alternate parking for this end of the runway but can offer some photo opportunities too.
 It's directly on the runway heading, so you do get aircraft going overhead.
-You only get a split second's warning of aircraft departing from 24 - but there is one type of departure where you can get a very nice picture indeed.
-Occasionally (often on Friday afternoons for some reason), pilots will request an 'unrestricted climb' on departure.
+You only get a few second's warning of aircraft departing from 24 and they are normally fairly high here but occasionally (often on Fridays for some reason), pilots will request a 'quick climb' on departure.
 This means a Lightning-style departure with full reheat, straight up!
-Handily they seem to pull back on the stick just as they cross the road here, so if you're quick you can get a shot of them pulling up into the sky, vapour boiling off the top surfaces and burners blazing.
+Handily they seem to pull back on the stick just before they cross the road here, so if you're quick you can get a shot of them pulling up into the sky, vapour boiling off the top surfaces and burners blazing.
 It's hit and miss but you may get lucky.

-This spot, if you walk off the layby past the trees and into the field behind it, can also be handy for approach photos when 06 is in use - unfortunately if you stay close to the layby you're limited to head-on or overhead shots really, so a walk further to the South is helpful.
-Follow the track in the field South to the next field and towards the group of trees near the stream crossing and you can get shots of aircraft curving round onto finals; they are still banked over towards you as they go past so side-on shots are easy despite their height at this point.
+You can also walk into the entrance and turn left to strike out in the field behind the road here.
+This is so-so for approach photos when 06 is in use (they're a bit high really) but also offers a more side-on view of aircraft keeping it low on take-off.
+Follow the track in the field South to the edge of the field (where there is a public bridleway).
+You can progress further, into the next field and towards the group of trees near the stream crossing to get shots of aircraft curving round onto finals; they are still banked over towards you as they go past so side-on shots are easy despite their height at this point.
 A further walk would probably enable you to get topside shots but steer clear of the house further on, the owners might take exception to camera-toting spotters practically in their garden.

 Lakenheath village has a number of petrol stations and convenience stores and a Lloyds/TSB bank with a cashpoint that accepts most cash cards.